thk3421-models/cardiel/README.md

 ![](/example_images/BL_Cov.png)
 ![](/example_images/BL_corr.png)

-### Cache Results ###
+### Cached Results ###
-One may wish to repeat this section if they are unhappy with their resulting BL returns and covariances.
-The Yahoo! query results are automatically cached in local directory, /cachedir, after being received on a given day so if the program is re-run on the same day with the same set of assets, then cached result will be used.
-This will speed up the query time and allow for quicker iteration and data exploration.
+One may wish to repeat the above process several times if they are unhappy with the resulting BL returns and covariances.
+The Yahoo! query results are automatically cached in local directory, /cachedir, after being received on a given day.
+If the program is re-run on the same day with the same set of assets, then cached result will be used.
+This will speed up the program by skipping the Yahoo! query and allow for quicker iteration and data exploration.

 ## Step 4:  Choose a level of risk-aversion
 Several optimization routines are automatically run (see details in the portfolio optimization methodology section of this document).  **Most of them require no further input from the user**, however the most commonly used optimization is a Markowitz mean-variance optimization  that requires the user to choose a level of risk-aversion.
 This is handled by viewing the [efficient frontier](https://en.wikipedia.org/wiki/Efficient_frontier), which is the expected return for an optimal portfolio for a given amount of risk (volatility).
 The risk aversion parameter is varied, which creates the full curve.  **The user is required to choose a point on the efficient frontier and enter the corresponding number into the terminal.**